 Each Character Area narrative has a unique Description stating either the existing or desired qualities for that area.
 (Please note the associated picture for each area represents the current state of the specific area and should not be construed to necessarily represent the desired state, although, for some descriptions, this may be the case.)
+Predominant Land Uses are then described.

 The stated Development Strategy should serve as a guide for all development and redevelopment taking place in the Character Area.
-Adherence to these development strategies will ensure consistent and complementary development, which promotes a greater sense of place and overall improved quality of life.
-The listing of Permitted Zonings provides guidance as to the type of land uses encouraged within each Character Area.
+Adherence to these development strategies is intended to ensure consistent and complementary development, which promotes a greater sense of place and overall improved quality of life.

+The listing of Permitted Zoning Districts provides guidance as to the land development districts that are encouraged within each Character Area.
 While many of the differences between uses can be masked through site design and development standards, there are certain uses that are incompatible with surrounding uses and should not be permitted.

 As required by the State, the Quality Community Objectives demonstrate the unique ideals established for each Character Area.
+(See Section II, subsection 4 of this plan for descriptions of each Quality Community Objective.)
 While there is certainly a value to regional planning, planning on the neighborhood (or character area) level allows for the greater implementation of specific objectives, which ultimately promotes an improved quality of life.

 The Implementation Measures are the specific activities or programs which could take place within each of the Character Areas.
 While the suggested list of measures may or may not currently exist in the Greater Berrien Community, their implementation in appropriate areas would help achieve the established objectives and overall development strategy for each Character Area.
 In most cases, these measures should be considered joint efforts between the local government, development community, and citizens alike.

+Character Area and Existing Land Use maps are provided in the Appendix.